Tennis Elbow Causes

 Tennis Elbow Treatment

 Physiotherapy exercises are recommended along with targeted massage to reduce the pain and stiffness while improving the range of movement in the arm.
+Click here to book a physiotherapy appointment.
 More persistent cases can be considered for lateral epicondylitis release surgery using arthroscopy to cut the inflamed tendon and remove any scar tissue or bone spurs that are contributing to the pain.

 If you do not have a GP, then we have an in-house private GP practice that you can use.
 Alternatively we can suggest the most appropriate course of action for you to take, given your location and individual circumstance.